maridonkers/emacs-config/README.md

 Beware:

   * still debugging (my version, not theirs);
-  * tested only with emacs 25.1.
+  * tested only with emacs 25.1 under Linux.

 Usage
 -----